 If you are trying to setup your proxy for the first time or your proxy requires authentication, you may configure it either by using your operating system proxy settings or environment variables.

-This option allows OctaneRender to retrieve your system settings.
-The configuration depends on your host operating system.
+This option allows OctaneRender to retrieve your system settings, the configuration will depend on your host operating system:

-inetcpl.cpl,4and click OK.
-The Internet Properties window displays.
+inetcpl.cpl ,4and click OK.
+You will see the Internet Properties window displayed.

-OctaneRender reads the proxy settings stored in System Preferences.
+OctaneRender reads the proxy settings stored in the system preferences.
 To change your proxy settings:

-OctaneRender does not support bypassing proxy settings.
-Port numbers default to 80 if you're using HTTP, and 443 if you're using HTTPS.
+Port numbers will default to 80 if using HTTP and 443 if using HTTPS if none is explicitly specified.

-Macintosh® systems don't support the proxy authentication through proxy settings.
-If your proxy requires a username and password, please refer to the following section about proxy configuration via environment variables.
+The proxy authentication through proxy settings is not supported on MAC systems.
+If your proxy requires username and password, please refer to the following section about proxy configuration via environment variables.

-The proxy settings can vary between distributions, so proxy configuration on Linux is supported via environment variables.
+The proxy settings may vary between distributions so proxy configuration on Linux is just supported via environment variables.